My Favorite Martian: Feature film

 The series was also remade as a feature film in 1999 starring Christopher Lloyd as the Martian and Jeff Daniels as Tim.
 This film was released and distributed by Walt Disney Pictures.
-Ray Walston was featured in the film (both Bill Bixby and Pamela Britton had since died; the former in 1993 and the latter in 1974) and played another Martian who had been trapped on Earth since the time of the first series and wore a similar space suit from the series; his cover was now that of a Government investigator of unidentified flying objects.
+Ray Walston was featured in the film (both Bill Bixby and Pamela Britton had since died; the former in 1993 and the latter in 1974) and played another Martian who had been trapped on Earth since the time of the first series and wore a similar space suit from the series; his cover was now that of a government investigator of unidentified flying objects.
 However, the premise was changed: Martians such as Lloyd's Uncle Martin are now non-humanoids with four arms, four legs, and three eyes who use a gumball (which they call "nerplex") to assume human form.
 The "nerplex" comes in a selection that will turn the person ingesting it into assorted life forms, including Martian, Venusian and one to "never use" (Venox 7).

 Comics

 The TV series was adapted into comic book form by Dan Spiegle and was distributed by Gold Key Comics; it lasted nine issues and ran from 1963 through 1966.
-Gerry Anderson's company Century 21 acquired the rights to produce a comic strip adaption; it ran in their weekly newspaper, formatted comic TV21, for two years (1965–66) and was featured in three of the British Christmas comics annuals.
-Unlike the Gold Key Comics adaption, the British strip, in its later run, featured Martin's nephew Andromeda.
+Gerry Anderson's company Century 21 acquired the rights to produce a comic strip adaptation; it ran in their weekly newspaper, formatted comic TV21, for two years (1965–66) and was featured in three of the British Christmas comics annuals.
+Unlike the Gold Key Comics adaptation, the British strip, in its later run, featured Martin's nephew Andromeda.
 Due to a lack of reference he was depicted as a chubby freckled British schoolboy.

 The comic rights returned to the Chertok company, who licensed a reprint of the Gold Key title produced by Hermes Press.
 Hermes Press put out one volume of a two volume set that covered issues #1-7 of the Gold Key series.
 The planned second would complete the Gold Key run and include the TV21 material.
 They also subsequently issued a special single issue edition reprint for the national free comic book day.
 That reprint is the only instance of a 1960s television comic reprint being used for this event.
 Subsequently, during the event, the books, in almost every venue, were the first to sell out.
-The Chertok Company is actively looking to reprint, for the first time, the British comic adaption in a single, stand-alone volume.
+The Chertok Company is actively looking to reprint, for the first time, the British comic adaptation in a single, stand-alone volume.
 However, the TV21 Martian pages have been used as special features on the US DVD release of the TV series from MPI, for the Australian DVD release from Umbrella Entertainment, and more recently on the Australia New Zealand DVD release from Shock Entertainment.